Creating Apps Users Will Quickly Adopt

 Not only has it become extremely competitive to get your app downloaded, but it has become difficult to engage a user and get them coming back for more.
 Based on a recent study by Compuware, 80-90% of apps are deleted after only one use.

-Having the right User Experience strategy and marketing approach from beginning to end, can help you break the common user application cycle and reach your desired app usage cycle.
+Having the right User Experience agency with strategy and marketing approach from beginning to end, can help you break the common user application cycle and reach your desired app usage cycle.

 Below are some key factors to keep in mind when it comes to creating apps that people will quickly adopt.